Research

 Falsification: This assessment would change if a claim with high structural density consistently resulted in unforeseen operational failure.

-STATUS: EXPLORATORY
+EXPLORATORY

-Thread: Next-Best Evidence (NBE) Optimization
+Next-Best Evidence (NBE) Optimization

 Impact: Identifying which specific experiment would resolve the most uncertainty for the lowest cost.